-The best smart home devices are dramatically bringing your dumb household into the future, letting you control everything from the front door lock to the bedroom lights with a phone, tablet or even a smart speaker.
+The best smart home devices for 2018 are preparing your dumb household for 2020 and beyond by giving you control over everything from the front door lock to the bedroom lights with a phone, tablet or even a smart speaker.

-Here’s the problem: upgrading to a smart home isn’t as easy as simply buying a single device.
-It’s a complicated new category of products with dozens of choices that promise a future-ready home, but vary in quality, performance and price.
+Here’s the problem: upgrading to a smart home isn’t as easy as simply buying a single device from Apple or Samsung.
+It’s a complicated new category of products with dozens of choices, often from companies you've never heard of.
+They're all promising a future-ready home, but vary in quality, performance, and price.

 Because smart homes rely on components being able to communicate with one another, before you stock up your shopping cart with all the latest and greatest smart home gadgets make sure they’re compatible with any other smart devices you own including your phone, tablet and any smart speaker you already own.

-- If you want to make sure the rest of your tech is the best of the best, head over to: 2017: the top tech you can buy right now
+- If you want to make sure the rest of your tech is the best of the best, head over to: Best gadgets 2018: the top tech you can buy right now

 Standards and personal preferences aside, we've picked out a list of eight gadgets that we believe are the best smart home products you can buy.